junxit/us-congress-bills-117/bill.md

 - **(c)** *Prohibition on disclosure of whistleblower identity*
   - **(1)** *In general* Section 2302 of title 5, United States Code, is amended by adding at the end the following:
     > - **(g)**
-    >   - **(1)** No employee of an agency may willfully communicate or transmit to any individual who is not an officer or employee of the Government the identity of, or personally identifiable information about, any other employee who has made, or is suspected to have made, a disclosure protected by subsection (b)(8), unless—
+    >   - **(1)** No employee of an agency may willfully communicate or transmit to any individual who is not an officer or employee of the Government the identity of, or personally identifiable information about, any other employee because that other employee has made, or is suspected to have made, a disclosure protected by subsection (b)(8), unless—
-    >     - **(A)** the other employee provides express written consent prior to the communication or transmission;
+    >     - **(A)** the other employee provides express written consent prior to the communication or transmission of their identity or personally identifiable information;
     >     - **(B)** the communication or transmission is made in accordance with the provisions of section 552a;
     >     - **(C)** the communication or transmission is made to a lawyer for the sole purpose of providing legal advice to an employee accused of whistleblower retaliation; or
     >     - **(D)** the communication or transmission is required or permitted by any other provision of law.